microsoft/ignite25-LAB512-prototyping-multimodal-agents-with-microsoft-foundry-and-the-ai-toolkit/lab/instructions/01_Get_Started.md

 ![Installed extensions](../../img/installed_extensions.png)

 >[!TIP]
 > If you don't see the icons, click on the ellipsis (...) at the bottom of the sidebar to see the full list of installed extensions.

-Now click on the Azure AI Foundry extension icon, and then click on **Set Default Project**.
+Now click on the Azure AI Foundry extension icon, and then click on **Set Default Project** -> **Sign in to Azure**.

 ![Set Default Project](../../img/set_default_project.png)